<em>Ligularia</em>, leopard plant: to plant, to grow and to care for

 Where to plant?

-Ligularia is a woodland plant that will thrive in partial shade or shade.
-It will tolerate sun provided the soil remains cool… But avoid scorching sun, which can damage the foliage.
-In any case, the more Ligularia plants are in sun, the more they will need frequent watering!
-Conversely, under overly dense shade, flowering may be less abundant, and varieties with purple foliage may tend to revert to a dark green hue…
+Ligularia is an understorey plant that thrives in partial shade or shade.
+It does tolerate sun provided soil stays cool… But avoid scorching sun, which can damage foliage.
+In any case, the more Ligularia are in sun, the more frequent watering they will need!
+Conversely, in overly dense shade flowering may be less generous, and varieties with purple foliage may tend to revert to a dark green tone…

 Ligularia thrives in cool, even moist soils.
-Ideally soil should not dry out in summer.
-It is perfect for dressing pond edges and watercourses, together with other marginal plants!
+Ideal is soil that does not dry out in summer.
+Perfect for planting around ponds and streams, alongside other waterside plants!

 Plant Ligularia preferably sheltered from wind.
-As these are fairly tall plants, strong winds may break the stems!
+As these are fairly tall plants, strong winds could break stems!

-Unlike many plants, Ligularia does well in heavy, clay soils.
+Unlike many plants, Ligularia grows well in heavy, clay soils.
 It also likes ground rich in organic matter and deep.
 We recommend adding some well-rotted compost.
-Ideally a forest-type soil, as found in woodland: rich, cool, humus-bearing, deep…!
+Ideal is a forest-type soil, as found in understorey: rich, cool, humus-bearing, deep…!

-Ligularia is a plant that spreads, so allow sufficient space around it.
-Moreover, as it is a large perennial that prefers cool, deep soils, it is not suitable for container growing.
+Ligularia spreads, so allow plenty of room around each plant.
+Also, as a large perennial that prefers cool, deep soils, it is not suitable for container cultivation.

 When to plant?